leekinglai/ERCF_v3/Documentation/Flashing-Local-MCU.md

 `make flash FLASH_DEVICE=0483:df11`

 > [!NOTE]
-> Note: Replace `0483:df11` with the actual device ID found in the previous step.
+> Replace `0483:df11` with the actual device ID found in the previous step.

 This will start flashing the firmware.